JorgeMartinezPizarro/smb/README.md

 you can use `make push` and `make pull` to get your own compiled images.

-To create custom `prompt` you can use the placeholders:
+To create custom `prompt` using `RAG`, you can use the placeholders:

 - `{history}`: historical conversation data.
 - `{message}`: the question of the user.
 - `{context}`: replaced with content extracted from assets/faq.txt, configurable.
- `{wikipedia}`: replaced with wikipedia extracted content, size configurable.
+ - `{wikipedia}`: replaced with wikipedia extracted content, size configurable.

 To create custom `footer`, you can use the placeholders:

 - `{time}`: the current date and time.
 - `{duration}`: total duration of the inference.

+For advanced `Chain of Thought` you need to wait, it is under research and will be availabe soon.

 ## 🏭 Build